OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-env/python.md

-# Development Environment / Python
+# Development Environment / Python and pip

 Python is used by the MkDocs documentation software.
 Python is also used by the `pytest` automated test framework, which may be used for functional testing.
 Python is also a useful program for creating data processing scripts, including processing spatial data.
+`pip` is a tool used to install Python packages.

 This documentation contains the following sections: